pakalapc/videoplayer/README.md

 ## Requiremnts

-This projects needs the following jars to run:
+This projects needs the following jars to be added in its path before it runs:

 * jdom.jar
 * mysql-connector-java.jar